 About the Authors

 Anthony Giddens is a British sociologist who is considered as one of the most prominent modern sociologists.
 Surprisingly, he is the author of at least 34 books published in at least 29 languages.
-He outlines a new vision of what sociology is that presents a theoretical & methodological understanding of sociology.
+Moreover, he outlines a new vision of what sociology is that presents a theoretical & methodological understanding of sociology.

 Most significantly, he developed the “Theory of Structuration”, an analysis of Agency & Structure.
 However, he is deeply concerned with Modernity, Globalization, and Politics, especially the impact of modernity on social and personal life.

 Sociology: The Essentials looks behind the facades of everyday life and challenges common assumptions.
 This book helps students to develop critical thinking skills as well as a better understanding of how society is structured & sustained.
-Moreover, it has a strong focus on sociology concepts, methods and research.
+Moreover, it has a strong focus on sociology concepts, methods, and research.
 The text presents an exceptional coverage of diversity, including social factors, for example, age, religion, sexual orientation, race, ethnicity, class & gender.
 Thus, this has become one of the best sociology books for beginners.

 Essentials of Sociology (Sixth Edition) intends students to think sociologically about society.
 This textbook particularly highlights the macro social forces at work in our everyday lives.
-The authors move students beyond their individual experiences and cultivate students sociological imaginations.
+The authors move students beyond their individual experiences and cultivate student’s sociological imaginations.
 Therefore, this text is one of the best sociology books for beginners.